rishuvro/Computer_Networking_cisco/README.md

 ## VLAN

 VLAN is a custom network that combines one or more local area networks into a logical network.
-It allows devices from multiple networks to be grouped into one virtual LAN, which is administered like a physical LAN.
+It allows devices from multiple networks to be grouped into one virtual LAN, administered like a physical LAN.

 To configure VLAN in Cisco Packet Tracer, follow these steps: